OpenINF/wg-a-team/README.md

 what we’re up to.
 If you’d like us to incorporate some work into our plans, fill out our project request form.

-For a list of projects that we own, see Project Central.
+For a list of projects we own, see the [Project Central wiki page][].

 Periodic team updates are posted to the [`openinf-auto-tooling` mailing list][].